-During 2013, each non-employee director received an annual cash retainer in the amount of \$15,000, paid in equal monthly installments, while the lead director received an additional \$7,500 paid in equal monthly installments.
-Directors also received an annual award of time-based restricted stock with a value of \$10,000, which vests as of the date of the 2014 annual meeting.
-The chairman of the audit committee was paid an annual retainer in the amount of \$6,000, while the chairman of each of the compensation committee, nominating and governance committee, executive committee and loan committee received an annual retainer in the amount of \$3,000, each of which was paid in equal monthly installments.
+During 2014, each non-employee director received an annual cash retainer of \$20,000; the lead director received an additional cash retainer of \$7,500; the chairman of the audit committee was paid an additional annual cash retainer of \$6,000; and the chairman of each of the compensation committee, nominating and governance committee, executive committee and loan committee received an additional annual cash retainer of \$3,000.
+Cash retainers are paid in equal monthly installments.
 All other committee chairmen received \$750 for each committee meeting chaired, while each other committee member received \$500 for each committee meeting attended.
+All non-employee directors also received an annual award of time-based restricted stock with a value of \$20,000, which vests as of the date of the 2015 annual meeting.

 We also paid our directors a retainer and fees for service on our state bank boards.
 Each of our non-employee directors who served on one of our state bank boards was paid a \$500 fee for each meeting attended, a \$125 fee in each month during which a meeting was not held, and a \$200 fee for attendance at state bank board committee meetings.

-During 2013, the Bank maintained two types of deferred compensation plans in which our non-employee directors were eligible to participate.
+During 2014, the Bank maintained two types of deferred compensation plans in which our non-employee directors were eligible to participate.
 Under one plan, the Deferred Stock Unit Plan, or the "DSU Plan," deferred retainer and fees are deemed invested in units representing shares of our common stock and are credited with dividend equivalent units as and when we pay dividends.
 Units are allocated to each participant's account based on a quarterly average market price.
 Under the other plan, the Directors' Deferred Fee Plan, or the "Deferred Fee Plan," deferred retainer and fees are notionally invested in accordance with the instructions of each participating director.
-Investment alternatives offered under the Deferred Fee Plan include the Moody's Average Corporate Bond Rate, or the Moody's Rate, which was a weighted average interest rate of 4.35% in 2013, as well as a limited number of publicly-traded mutual funds, all of which funds are also investment alternatives under our 401(k) plan.
+Investment alternatives offered under the Deferred Fee Plan include the Moody's Average Corporate Bond Rate, or the Moody's Rate, which was a weighted average interest rate of 4.59% in 2014, as well as a limited number of publicly-traded mutual funds, all of which funds are also investment alternatives under our 401(k) plan.
 For both the DSU Plan and the Deferred Fee Plan, deferral elections are made annually, before the beginning of each fiscal year, and all of the director's compensation is available for deferral.
 Amounts held under either plan are payable when a director ceases to serve as a member of the board or attains a specified age.
 Under the DSU Plan, deferred amounts are paid in the form of shares of our common stock; under the Deferred Fee Plan, deferred amounts are paid in cash.